mohamad-tohidi/texttools/README.md

 - 🔍 **Classify** large datasets quickly without model training
 - 🧩 **Integrate** LLMs into production pipelines (structured outputs)
 - 📊 **Analyze** large text collections using embeddings and categorization

+---

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+## 🤝 Contributing

+We welcome contributions from the community! - see the [CONTRIBUTING](CONTRIBUTING.md) file for details.

+## 📚 Documentation

+For detailed documentation, architecture overview, and implementation details, please visit the [docs](docs) directory.